LitRPG: History

 The literary trope of getting inside a computer game is not new.
 Andre Norton's Quag Keep (1978) enters the world of the characters of a D&D game.
 Larry Niven and Steven Barnes's Dream Park (1981) has a setting of LARP-like games as a kind of reality TV in the future (2051).
 With the rise of MMORPGs in the 1990s came science fiction novels that utilised virtual game worlds for their plots.
-Early examples are Tad Williams's 1996–2004 tetralogy Otherland, Conor Kostick's 2004 Epic and Charles Stross's 2007 Halting State.
-In Taiwan, the first of Yu Wo's nine ½ Prince (½ 王子 Èrfēnzhīyī Wángzǐ) novels appeared, published in October 2004 by Ming Significant Cultural.
-In Japan, the genre has reached the mainstream with the release of the media phenomenon Sword Art Online in 2009.
-Also of note is the Korean Legendary Moonlight Sculptor series with over 50 volumes.
+In Taiwan, the first of Yu Wo's nine ½ Prince novels appeared, published in October 2004 by Ming Significant Cultural.
+In Japan, the genre started in 1993 with the comedy Magical Circle Guru Guru where the characters lived in a JRPG and the cliches and mechanics of the time were often a source of humor.
+Later Japanese examples include .hack//Sign in 2002 and Sword Art Online in 2009.
+The Korean series Legendary Moonlight Sculptor has over 50 volumes.